-So, what we have seen with Article 4 Direction zones are an increase in the value of C4 houses while we have also seen slower growth for differently classified, and yet identical C3 properties.
-We have also seen less housing options for students and young people and with less supply, higher rents have followed at a time while this demographic is already feeling squeezed.
+So, what we have seen with Article 4 Direction zones is an increase in the value of C4 houses while we have also seen slower growth for differently classified, and yet identical C3 properties.
+We have also seen fewer housing options for students and young people and with less supply, higher rents have followed at a time when this demographic is already feeling squeezed.

 All this while the problems associated with student ghettos, that Article 4 Directions are supposed to address, are still very much on display in our cities.

 It would be hard to argue that the problems that Article 4 Directions are supposed to address are not real.
 Student populations rise year-on-year and in most of our cities, there are areas that feel abandoned during the holidays and can be chaotic and unkempt during term times.
 One can only imagine that such places must often not be too pleasant to live in for normal homeowners and their families.

 It is also impossible to talk about the effects of Article 4s in broad strokes.
 There is no national uniformity to how it is applied and even the rationale behind its use varies a great deal from council to council.